Malva Landa

-Malva Noyivna Landa (4 August 1918 – 3 July 2019) was a Ukrainian-born Soviet-Russian dissident, publicist, and geologist.
+Malva Noyivna Landa (14 August 1918 – 3 July 2019) was a Ukrainian-born Soviet-Russian dissident, publicist, and geologist.
 She was the author of multiple articles about human rights, the translator of number of humanitarian essays from English to Russian, and a veteran of the human rights movement in the Soviet Union, being a member of the Moscow Helsinki Group from its founding in 1976.
 She received the Officer of the Order of the Cross of Vytis (Lithuania, 8 January 2003).

 Early life and career

-Malva Noyivna Landa was born in Odessa, in what was then the Ukrainian State, amidst World War I and the Russian Civil War.
+Malva Noyivna Landa was born in Odesa, in what was then the Ukrainian State, amidst World War I and the Russian Civil War.
 Landa's family was Jewish.
-Her mother was a high school teacher, and her father was a professor of animal husbandry and a veterinary institute.
+Her mother was a high school teacher, and her father was a professor of animal husbandry at a veterinary institute.
 In the autumn of 1932, her father was imprisoned and tortured in the jail of Stalingrad, and in 1938, he was executed.
 From 1940 to 1945, she studied at the Moscow Geological Prospecting Sergo Ordzhonikidze Institute (now the Russian State Geological Prospecting University).
 In the 1950s, she worked as a head of geological surveying party Karatau Expedition MGRI.